BlinkTagInc/gtfs-to-html/www/docs/configuration.md

 ### sortingAlgorithm

-{String} Defines trip-sorting algorithm.
-There are two main groups of algorithms: simplified and full.

-Simplified algorithms sort trips by using one specific stop.
+{String} Defines trip-sorting algorithm used to determine the order that trips are shown in timetables.

-* `common` finds a coommon stop (used by all trips) (if not found `first` is used).
+* `common` finds a common stop used by all trips and sorts by stoptimes at that stop.
+If there is no common stop for all trips, then `first` algorithm is used.
-* `first` uses the first stop stop on the longest trip
+* `first` uses the first stop of the longest trip and sorts by stoptimes at that stop.
-* `last` uses the last stop on the longest trip
+* `last` uses the last stop of the longest trip and sorts by stoptimes at that stop.

-Full algorithms sorting usinig every stop on the route.
-If there is no time specified, the trip will remain in its previous place.
-* `beginning` sorts from beginning to end
-* `end` sorts from end to beginning
+* `beginning` uses the first stoptime of each trip, which can be from different stops if not all trips have the same first stop.
+If a multiple trips have identical first stoptimes, the trip with the earlier last stoptimes comes first.
+* `end` uses the last stoptime of each trip, which can be from different stops if not all trips have the same last stop.
+If a multiple trips have identical last stoptimes, the trip with the earlier first stoptimes comes first.

 The default trip-sorting algorithm is `common`.